GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 #### Metrics

 Metrics are the fundamental concept in CloudWatch.
 A metric represents a time-ordered set of data points that are published to CloudWatch.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time.
 For example, the CPU usage of a particular EC2 instance is one metric provided by Amazon EC2.
 The data points themselves can come from any application or business activity from which you collect data.

+By default, many AWS services provide metrics at no charge for resources (such as Amazon EC2 instances, Amazon EBS volumes, and Amazon RDS DB instances).
+For a charge, you can also enable detailed monitoring for some resources, such as your Amazon EC2 instances, or publish your own application metrics.
+For custom metrics, you can add the data points in any order, and at any rate you choose.
+You can retrieve statistics about those data points as an ordered set of time-series data.

 Metrics exist only in the Region in which they are created.
 Metrics cannot be deleted, but they automatically expire after 15 months if no new data is published to them.
 Data points older than 15 months expire on a rolling basis; as new data points come in, data older than 15 months is dropped.

+Metrics are uniquely defined by a name, a namespace, and zero or more dimensions.
+Each data point in a metric has a time stamp, and (optionally) a unit of measure.
+You can retrieve statistics from CloudWatch for any metric.

 #### Dimension